Chase Sapphire Preferred Card

 Calculate total Ultimate Rewards Points and the cash value of the Chase Sapphire Preferred based on monthly/yearly spend, card benefits, and the annual fee.
 Compare the results side by side any credit card including the Chase Sapphire Reserve.

 The Chase Sapphire Preferred Card is the entry level card for earning Ultimate Rewards Points.
 While the card offers a great return the first year thanks to the fee being waived, it's the second year onward that you'll have to worry about.
 If you plan on redeeming Ultimate Rewards Points on the travel portal or you plan on transferring points to airline and hotel partners, you'll want to heavily consider the Chase Sapphire Reserve.
 You can compare the return using the calculator below or get read up on how the Chase Sapphire Reserve and Preferred compares side-by-side.

-Travel purchases made on the Chase Sapphire Preferred Card earns 2 Ultimate Rewards Points per $1 spent.
+Travel purchases (not including Lyft) that you make on the Chase Sapphire Preferred Card will earn you 2 Ultimate Rewards Points per $1 spent.
 With a value of at least 1.25 cents per point towards travel portal purchases, you're looking at an easy 2.5% return which is good.
 The good thing about this category is that Chase's definition of travel is really broad which means you can earn points quickly.
 Chase defines travel as: